SexGenomicsToolkit/radsex/README.md

 ### Requirements

+RADSex was tested on Linux (ubuntu >= 18.04, Arch) and OSX.
+To install RADSex, you will need:

 - A C++11 compliant compiler (GCC >= 6.1.0, Clang >= 6.0)
-- The zlib library (usually installed on linux by default)
+- The zlib library (usually installed on linux and osx by default)

 ### Install the latest official release